borball/openshift-notes/sno-bootstrap.md

 - agent.service

 	The agenet.service runs as an agent to communicate with assisted service API to get following instructions one by one to bootstrap the cluster.
-	Sample logs for the whole process: [sno-ai-agent.log](sno-ai-agent.log) Following are some of the important steps and its commands:
+	Sample logs for the whole process: [sno-ai-agent.log](sno-ai-agent.log), following are some of the important steps and its commands:

 	- inventory